mitchcurtis/slate/README.md

 ### Cloning ###

 `master` is the default branch where all work is done, and is not guaranteed to be stable.
-I tag releases, so if you're looking for a stable build to try out, it's best to pick one from `git tag -l`.
+I [tag](https://github.com/mitchcurtis/slate/tags) releases, so if you're looking for a stable build to try out, it's best to pick the latest one from `git tag -l`.

 ### Building ###